tonetheman/bullet_test_phaser3/readme.md

 # todo

-- player has concept of health
+- DONE: player has concept of health
-- show health in scene
+- DONE: show health in scene

 - make sure player can die
 - player death should stop the scene movement